ssuihko/SpaceProjectFrontend/README.md

 - Item class
 - improve custom nodes: connectivity and look
-- Design infopages
+- footer
-- modify-delete-add forms
+- modify changes should show immediately
 - more filtering (real/fake)
 - filtering of the fields in the mindmap view
 - make mindmap state saveable to state